 Fungi are non-photosynthetic eukaryotes that absorb nutrients saprophytically or parasitically (Webster and Weber, 2007).
 Macrofungi, mainly from Ascomycota and Basidiomycota, include edible, medicinal, and toxic species with important ecological roles (Rossman, 1994).
 They are identified by macroscopic features and habitat (Singer, 1986).
 Mushrooms are rich in nutrients and bioactive compounds with therapeutic potential (Chang, 1991).
 In India, cultivation began in the 1960s and includes species like Agaricus and Pleurotus (Singh et al., 2011).
 Bharsar in Uttarakhand, with its temperate forests, supports diverse macrofungi (Bisht and Sharma, 2014).

 Bharsar is renowned for its ecological diversity and is defined as "land rich in natural resources."
-Considering research on the region's plant variety (Bisht and Sharma, 2014; Chauhan et al., 2014), no substance is known about the diversity of macrofungi.
-Fungal collection was a bit difficult during the study time due to frequent rainfall.
+Considering research on the region's biodiversity especially useful plants (Bisht and Sharma, 2014; Chauhan et al., 2014), no data is known about the diversity of macrofungi.
 The purpose of this study is to explore and categorize the macrofungal species found in the forest habitats of Bharsar.
 Morphological traits and field characteristics were used to determine the specimens (Semwal et al., 2018).

 2. MATERIALS AND METHODS

 The current study was carried out in the Bharsar area, which is located in Uttarakhand, India's Pauri Garhwal district.
 This region, which is recognized for its diverse ecological conditions and abundant biodiversity, is part of the Western Himalayan region's moderate climate zone.
 The study region, which was measured using a GPS-enabled mobile application based on GIS technology, is situated between 30°03′24″ to 30°03′38″ N latitude and 78°59′10″ to 79°00′16″ E longitude.
-Its elevation ranges from 1800 to 2300 meters above mean sea level (Fig. 1).
+Its elevation ranges from 1800 m to 2300 m above mean sea level (Fig. 1).

-Field studies were done from August 2024 to June 2025 in various forested sites and altitudinal zones in the Bharsar region to assess wild macrofungal diversity.
+Field collection were done from August 2024 to June 2025 in various forested sites and altitudinal zones in the Bharsar region to assess wild macrofungal diversity.
 Fruiting bodies were collected using scissors, digging tools and hunting knives, with fragile and woody specimens carefully wrapped in sterile biodegradable bags or aluminum foil to avoid mechanical damage.
 Soil and debris were gently removed in the field using a soft brush, and high-resolution images were obtained with a Narzo 50A mobile camera for preliminary identification.
-In the laboratory, samples were disinfected, dissected, labeled, and studied.
+In the laboratory, samples were disinfected, dissected, labeled, and described.
 Macroscopic parameters such as size, shape, surface texture, color (referred using the Methuen Handbook of Colour; Kornerup and Wanscher, 1978), odor, taste, bruise reactions and spore print color were recorded.
-In order to comprehend species distribution and ecological preferences, ecological data such as substrate, altitude, slope, dominating vegetation or forest type were also recorded.
+In order to comprehend species distribution and ecological preferences, ecological data such as substrate, altitude, slope, dominating vegetation or forest type were recorded during collection.